instructor-adam/TechnicalInterviewPrep2020/README.md

 The due date means before class on that date.
 So if a homework is due on 1/10, then it is due before 10:00 AM on 1/10.

-For any assignment where I ask you to solve a problem, please post your solution in your github using the path `cs/week#/day#/assignment-name`, where the week and day correspond to the *due date* of the assignment.
-For example, assignment 3 would be placed in `cs/week2/day1/hash-implementations`.
+For any assignment where I ask you to solve a problem, please submit your program to the github using the directions below under 'submitting HW'.

+### Submitting HW

+To get setup to submit homework, **fork this repository**.

+Then do the following when you want to do homework

+- Pull from my repository to your fork.
+There will be files in the correct location for the work to do that day.
+If you are submitting homework *due on* 1/5 (not assigned 1/5), for example, which is the 1st day of the 2nd week of the bootcamp, then you would find the file at `week2/day1/assignment-name`.
+In general, the path for a file is `week#/day#/assignment-name`.
+The same is true for submitting classwork we did on 1/5.
+You would look for the correct file under `week2/day1/assignment-name`.
+- Do the work.
+- When you are ready to start comitting work to your fork, place your work in the appropriate file, and change it.
+Unless I say otherwise, you can submit your solutions as Javascript of C++ files.
+If you need to change the file extension of the file, that is fine.
+Just don't change the base name of the file.
+Example: you can change `implement-hash-table.cpp` to `implement-hash-table.js` but not to `hash-tbl.cpp`.
+- Commit your changes, push them to your fork, and then submit a pull request from your fork against my repository.

 ### What if the problem is too hard?